Packaging Request #1109

 we need to look more closely into the package before making any change, because Trisquel (Debian to be precise) doesn't seem to be adding any particularly relevant patches. sadly, bug #66 didn't specify what nonfree software was being recommended or where to look for it, and the attached log file that could have included useful info is gone.

-Updated by GNUtoo over 2 years ago
+Updated by GNUtoo about 6 years ago

 I've started to look into it, some of the tests it seems to depend on proprietary software.

 Here in the list we can see that it proposes many non-free games benchmarks.

 $ ./phoronix-test-suite list-available-tests Phoronix Test Suite v7.4.0m3 Available Tests [...] pts/civbe - Civilization: Beyond Earth Graphics pts/civilization-vi - Civilization VI Graphics [...] pts/coh2 - Company of Heroes 2 Graphics [...] pts/cstrike - Counter-Strike Source Graphics pts/cuda-mini-nbody - CUDA Mini-Nbody Graphics [...] pts/deus-exmd - Deus Ex: Mankind Divided Graphics pts/dirt-rally - DiRT Rally Graphics pts/dirt-showdown - DiRT Showdown Graphics pts/doom3 - Doom 3 Graphics pts/dota2 - Dota 2 Graphics pts/dow3 - Dawn of War III Graphics [...] pts/hitman - HITMAN Graphics pts/hl2lostcoast - Half-Life 2 - Lost Coast Graphics [...] pts/madmax - Mad Max Graphics [...] pts/metro2033-redux - Metro 2033 Redux Graphics pts/metroll-redux - Metro: Last Light Redux Graphics [...]